Two-step estimation of latent trait models: Introduction

-In this paper we propose and examine two-step estimation for another family of latent variable models, one where the latent variables are continuous but their indicators are categorical (in our presentation they are all dichotomous for simplicity, but the extension to polytomous items is immediate).
-These are commonly known as \emph{Item Response Theory (IRT) models}.
-Here we refer to them also as \emph{latent trait models}.
-They resemble SEMs in having continuous latent variables, and latent class models in having categorical indicators.
+In this paper we propose and examine two-step estimation for another family of latent variable models, one where the latent variables are continuous but their indicators are categorical.
+These are commonly known as \emph{Item Response Theory (IRT) models}, and they can also be placed in a more general context as instances of generalised linear latent and mixed models (GLLAMMs; \citealt{skrondal+rabehesketh04}) or as structural models combined with general linear latent variable measurement models (GLLVMs; \citealt{bartholomewetal11}).
+We refer to them as \emph{latent trait models}.
+They resemble SEMs in having continuous latent variables, and standard latent class models in having categorical indicators.
 Like SEMs, they are often used with complex structural models which include multiple latent variables, whereas latent class analysis more often includes only one latent class variable.
-Computationally, latent trait models are typically the most demanding of these families of models, because their log likelihood cannot be expressed in a closed form.
+Computationally, latent trait models are typically the most demanding of these families, at least for ML estimation, because their log likelihood cannot be expressed in a closed form.

 We describe the theory and implementation of two-step estimation of latent trait models.
 The presentation of this broadly parallels that of \cite{bakk-kuha} for latent class models, but with the changes that are needed now that the latent variables are continuous.
 We then use simulation studies and an application example to explore the properties of the method in this context.
-Here one question of interest is whether its relative performance is similar to what it is for previously considered types of models.
+The focus of comparisons is between two-step and one-step estimates, because generally applicable adjusted three-step estimates are not available for latent trait models.
+One question of interest is then whether the relative performance of the two-step method is similar to what it is for previously considered types of models.
 The conclusion is that it is, with some differences of emphasis (these findings are discussed in more detail in Sections \ref{s_simulation}--\ref{s_discussion}).
-Two-step estimates of the structural model again perform very well compared to both one-step and (naive) three-step estimates.
-In complex models their computational advantage compared to one-step estimation can be even larger than for latent class models and SEMs.
+Two-step estimates of the structural model again perform very well.
+In complex models their computational advantage over one-step estimates is even larger than for latent class models and SEMs.
 On the other hand, interpretational confounding of one-step estimates may be less worrying here than for latent class models, because shifts in interpretation tend to be less abrupt for continuous latent variables than for categorical ones.